kolergy/agent_bean/README.md

 ## Backlog and Work in Progress (WIP):

+- [ ] **Add Google API connector** to be able to use GMINI ans specially Gemini 1.5 as soon as it is available
 - [ ] **Display API key availability on interface** to see if mistral or OpenAI API keys are present in env
 - [ ] **Cleanely handle the inability to run/load a model**: just throw exception for now
 - [ ] **Improve Model management** Model memory estimation depending on model quantization